hbod8/FilmGarden/README.md

 # FilmGarden
 A web garden for film tips and knowledge.
-A Sprout of Seattle Film Club.

 ## The website